RouterRoidz/WiiU-SWKBD-scripts/README.md

 ### Q: I replaced the `mvplayer.rpl` file in the browser but it freezes when I try to run TCPGecko!

+A: Like other exploits that use the browser, it can freeze the console at times.
+If this happens, just restart your Wii U and try again.

-A: You most likely provided the wrong Title ID on JNUSTool.
+If this keeps occuring, you most likely provided the wrong Title ID on JNUSTool.
 For refference, the title IDs for the browser are listed below:

 ##### JPN: 000500301001200A
 ##### USA: 000500301001210A